-Fall 2015 MRSEAH Meeting with Prof. Micah Alpaugh
+Fall 2015 MRSEAH Meeting with University of Central Missouri's Micah Alpaugh

 The Missouri Regional Seminar on Early American History (MRSEAH) convened for its second fall meeting on October 30, 2015, at Café Napoli in Clayton, MO.
 Participants discussed “The Sons of Liberty and the Making of Modern Social Movements,” a chapter from University of Central Missouri Assistant Professor of History Micah Alpaugh’s forthcoming book on the interconnected histories of eighteenth-century resistance movements in the United States, Britain, Ireland, and France.
 The chapter, which can be found here, examines the spread of the Sons of Liberty network during national resistance to the 1765 Stamp Act, arguing that, through correspondence and direct political action, the group created a more inclusive and “fundamentally new kind of protest campaign” whose methods would come to directly influence organizations such as the Wilkes’ Society of Supporters of the Bill of Rights in England, the Irish Volunteer movement for reform and national autonomy, and the Jacobin Club network in France.